 Mile 0.8 – Arches Visitor Center

 The Arches Visitor Center is a short distance past the entrance station, and should be the first stop for any first time visitor.
 It includes excellent exhibits, a large theater showing a 15 minute introductory film to the park, and a unique animated display of the geologic processes that shaped the park.
-Normal hours of operation run 8AM to 4:30PM, with extended hours in the busy season.
+Normal hours of operation run 8AM to 5PM, with shorter hours in winter.
 There is also a large outdoor area full of information for those who miss the open hours.

 Mile 2.0 – Moab Fault